Supernova4422/Light-Show-Toolkit-/README.md

 ## Using the CLI

-* LoadMain <LightShowFile.lightshow>: Is used to load the file used to play the song

-* LoadSupport <LightShowFile.lightshow>: Loads a file that the "FunctionName" command will also search inside

-* Run <AudioFile.wav>: Begins executing the "Play" function, with the given music

-* Help: Prints out some helpful text
+In the software use the help command to view available commands.

 ## LightShow file format
 The lightshow file format is a unique file format used by this program, "Example.lightshow" outlines the syntax and functionality of the format

 Generally, a function is a collection of sequential commands.
 A command has three properties:
 * What the command does
 * The Operator
 * The Value

 The "Play" Function is where the song starts from.

-If you are still confused, Example.lightshow will definetely clear up a few questions
+Example.lightshow is provided to help clear up any questions that remain after reading the following sections.

 ## Available "Commands"

+A command is of the following syntax:

+<Integer><Operator><CommandValue>

-* ColourChange: Change the colour to what is specified for the currently selected groups
+* ColourChange (Prefixed with # for a 6 byte RGB string such as: #FF0010, and $ for a 6 byte HSL string such as: $FF0010): Change the colour to what is specified for the currently selected groups
 * Wait: Pause for an amount of seconds
-* Group: Set the current group
+* Group: Set the current group, e.g Group1
-* FunctionName: Run another function
+* FunctionName: Run another function defined in the file
-* SpecificCommand: Passes a string to the light class, for individual interpretation
+* SpecificCommand: Passes a string to the light class, for individual interpretation.

 ## Available Operations
 Operations can be applied to a command, changing their functionality

-Within the lightshow file format, a command preceeded by '+' denotes "add", '-' denotes "Subtract", nothing denotes "Set"
+Within the lightshow file format, a command preceeded by '+' denotes "add", '-' denotes "Subtract", "=" denotes "Set."
+If no prefix is given then "Set" is assumed.

-### Set Operator (Default)
+### Set Operator (Default, "=")
-* For Colour, will SET the colour to the given value for each "Currently Selected Group"
+* When prefixed to a Colour command, will SET the colour to the given value for each "Currently Selected Group"
-* For Group, will SET the "Currently Selected Group" to the given value
+* When prefixed to a group Group command, will SET the "Currently Selected Groups" to the given group
-* For FunctionName, will run every function
+* For FunctionName, will run the function

 ### Add operator (+Command)
-* For Colour, will ADD the colour to each light individually
+* For Colour, will ADD the colour to each light's current colour (individually).
-* For Group, will ADD the group to the currently selected group
+* For Group, will ADD the group to the currently selected groups
 * For FunctionName, will run every command with the + operator

 ### Subtract Operator (-Command)
-* The opposite for each
+* The opposite of the add operator

 ### Repeat Operator (Integer)
-* For a function, will execute it the given number of times
+* For a function, will execute it the given number of times.
+E.g: 5+#550000

 ## General Principle of changing a light's colour:

 To change the colour of a light,
 1. FIRST you set the "Current Groups" to the light.
 2. Secondly you fire off a Colour.

 ## Settings Files
+Do keep in mind this section needs to be updated as there have been significant changes.

 ### LimitlessLED/Milight Settings
 MiLightSettings.txt holds the settings for LimitlessLED/MiLight.
 * The first line is the IP Address (e.g: 10.0.0.65)
 * The second line is the PORT (e.g: 8899)
 * The third line is UDP or TCP (Protocol to use)